WELCOME to the NETOA

 .

-Saturday 16th September was another busy day as many visitors came along to experience the Mighty Wurlitzer and get an in-depth view of a musical instrument that is unique in the north east, its history and how it works.
-This years theme of “Creativity Unwrapped” applies twice-over to our Mighty Wurlitzer!
-Firstly visitors had the chance to examine the creativity of the craftsmen who built the Mighty Wurlitzer theatre pipe organ, most of which is normally hidden away from sight, and secondly they could find out about the creativity of the way the theatre organ was used in the early to mid-20th century to bring ‘life’ to silent movies and to lift the spirits of war-weary cinema-goers in Britain during World War II.
+Heritage Open Day visitors had the chance to look ‘begind the scenes’ and see the craftsmanship of the men and women who built the Mighty Wurlitzer theatre pipe organ and to find out about the way the theatre organ was used in the early 20th century to bring ‘life’ to silent movies and to lift the spirits of war-weary cinema-goers in Britain during World War II.

 .

 As a voluntary organisation we rely on the good offices of our band of regular helpers to keep the ‘wheels turning’!
-Just now we have an urgent need for help with the day-to-day operation and administration of the Association in a couple of important areas, so if you can help we would greatly appreciate hearing from you:
+We always need help with the day-to-day operation and administration of the Association, so if you can help we would greatly appreciate hearing from you.
+Volunteers are always welcome to come along, whatever their level of skills, to help out with various activities, including:

 If we are to maintain our regular programme of concerts and other activities and keep the theatre organ flag flying in the north east then keeping these (and other) important jobs running smoothly is vital to our continued success.
 If you can help out – even in a small way – we’d love to hear from you: please contact either the Hon.
 Secretary, Chairman or any Trustee.
 Thank you!